columbia-it/django-jsonapi-training/docs/database.md

 The statement has been terminated.
 ```

-Looks like there's not actually an index but maybe the `bigint NULL UNIQUE` column.
+Looks like there's not actually an index but maybe the `bigint NULL UNIQUE` constraint.
 Let's try:

 1. Undo the migration.
 1. Change `accesstoken(source_refresh_token_id)` from 'NULL UNIQUE' to 'NULL' in 0001 by making it a `ForeignKey`.